-- Income from the sale of fixed assets owned from a term not less than two years; - Profits arising from the liquidation of companies with two or more years of existence: - Income received over title inheritances, legacies, donations, and any other income arising from any legal act between individuals; - Profits generated from a divorce; - All income generated from lotteries, prizes, raffles, gambling and similar.
+- Income from the sale of fixed assets owned during not less than two years; - Profits arising from the liquidation of companies with two or more years of existence; - Income received over title inheritances, legacies, donations, and

+- any other income arising from any legal act between individuals; - All income generated from lotteries, prizes, raffles, gambling and similar.

-The capital gain tax rate is 10% for national companies and foreign entities, and all individuals.
+The capital gain tax rate is 15% for domestic companies and foreign entities, and all individuals.
 However, the revenues produced from lotteries, prizes, raffles, gambling and similar, are subject to a 20% rate.